microsoft/vscode-wiki/Smoke-Test.md

   * Verify that 7 results in 4 files show up
   * Verify you can run the search filtering for *.js files
   * Verify you can dismiss files from search results
+  * Verify you can replace search results with a replace term

 #### CSS
 * Open file style.css